danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-03-delay-and-chain-swift-operations-with-dispatchqueue.md

 }
 ```

-I think this is much cleaner, although I'd prefer the function to be called `performAfter(...)` instead.
-However, I chose this name to harmonize with the existing apis.
+I think this is much cleaner, although I'd prefer the function to be called `performAfter(...)`.
+I however chose this name to harmonize with the existing APIs.

 ## Chaining operations